-Guide to adapted cycles for inclusive cycling
+Guide to non-standard cycles for inclusive cycling

-However, a number of Inclusive cycle centres keep fleets of adapted cycles and hold events at which people have the opportunity to try them out – and learn how cycling can enhance their independence and wellbeing.
+However, a number of inclusive cycle centres keep fleets of adapted cycles and hold events at which people have the opportunity to try them out – and learn how cycling can enhance their independence and wellbeing.

 Tricycles can be fitted with foot plates to make it easier for riders to rotate the pedals and they come in upright or recumbent (horizontal sitting position).
 For adults and children with balance issues, stabilisers can also be fitted to standard bikes, which makes them more like tricycles.

 Tandems can have two, three or four wheels and are made for two people to ride together.
-Cycle configurations may have one rider in front of the other, or side by side in the case of three and four-wheeled machines.
+Cycle configurations may have one rider in front of the other or side by side, in the case of three and four-wheeled machines.

 Tandems are particularly helpful when there’s a need to take over the pedalling or steering.
-Two-wheeled tandems are particularly good for people with visual impairments too.
+Two-wheeled tandems are particularly good for people with visual impairments, too.

-Tandem prices vary from £500-£6000.
+Tandem prices vary from £500-£6,000.

-As with tricycles, hand cycles can have upright seats or low down recumbent seats.
-Specialist ‘clip on’ cycles are also available that can be attached directly to a persons wheelchair.
+As with tricycles, hand cycles can have upright seats or low-down recumbent seats.
+Specialist ‘clip-on’ cycles are also available that can be attached directly to a person’s wheelchair.

-Prices for these kinds of cycles range from £4500 - £7000.
+Prices for these kinds of cycles range from £4,500-£7,000.

 A low-step bicycle makes life easier for people who are unable or unwilling to throw their leg over a saddle.

 Other difficulties affecting only one limb may be solved by fitting a special component to any normal bike.
-Loss of flexibility in a knee is helped by a swing crank, which maximises the contribution from the affected limb by allowing it to straighten to its full extent, whilst only flexing as much as it comfortably can.
+Loss of flexibility in a knee is helped by a swing crank, which maximises the contribution from the affected limb by allowing it to straighten to its full extent, while only flexing as much as it comfortably can.

 Buying an adapted cycle